 - First Last

-If enabled and Merge is enabled, vertices in the first copy will be merged with vertices in the last copy (this is useful for circular objects).
+If enabled and Merge is enabled, vertices in the first copy will be merged with vertices in the last copy, again if they are within Distance range.
+This is useful for circular objects.

 - U Offset, V Offset